 More significant, however, was the emergence of specialised project managers in the 1970s.
 This spawned a phenomenon whereby tasks previously performed by architects such as project management, construction management, contract administration and quality assurance were taken over by others specialising in these areas.
 Builders and engineers saw opportunities to move into these fields as well.

-As a result, a profession which would once have led and managed projects has seen the scope of its tasks diminished to the point of being ‘just another consultant’ whose role is now largely restricted to core design and documentation functions.
+As a result, a profession which would once have led and managed projects has seen the scope of its tasks diminished to the point of being ‘just another consultant’ whose role is now largely restricted to core design and documentation.

 Even within design and documentation, the architect’s role is also diminishing.
-Significant parts of the documentation work are being outsourced to other professionals, Not only that but quite often the quality of this outsourced work is higher than that produced in-house.
-Peake says.
-In the residential sector, the portion of new houses which are designed by an architect currently is as low as five per cent, he adds.
+Significant parts of the documentation work are being outsourced to other professionals.
+Often, Peake says the quality of this work is higher than that produced in-house.
+Finally, in the residential sector, Peake says the portion of new houses which are designed by an architect currently is as low as five per cent.

 All this is holding down remuneration for three reasons.

-First, it means a plentiful supply of architects is competing for a diminishing volume of work.
+First, it means there is a plentiful supply of architects competing for a diminishing volume of work.
 Accordingly, basic supply and demand is a restricting the price which architectural firms and staff are able to charge for their services.

-Second, the capacity of architectural firms themselves to offer large pay packets is restricted by downward pressure on the firms’ and industry fees.
+Second, the capacity of architectural firms themselves to offer large pay packets is restricted by downward pressure on the firms’ own fees (and those of their peers).

 This should not be underestimated.
 In a recent article published on the Architecture AU web site, Shaun Carter, principal architect at Carter Williamson Architects (CWA) and past president of the Australian Institute of Architects, describes a recent situation in which fees charged for the winning bid to design a 150 apartment development were as low as 1.55 per cent of the overall project value.
 Not long ago, he said, fees as low as three per cent were considered cause for concern.